-2. Once the project is created, select it.
+Once the project is created, select it.
 You will be redirected to the console dashboard.
-On the sidebar menu, click on the menu "APIs & Services".
+On the sidebar menu, click on the menu "APIs & Services";

 Locate the button labeled "ENABLE APIS AND SERVICES" and click on it.

-4. On the new page, click on the menu in the sidebar labeled "Credentials".
-On the next page, locate the drop-down button labeled "CREATE CREDENTIALS" click on it and select the drop-down menu labeled "OAuth client ID"
+On the new page, click on the menu in the sidebar labeled "Credentials".
+On the next page, locate the drop-down button labeled "CREATE CREDENTIALS" click on it, and select the drop-down menu labeled "OAuth client ID".

-On the new page, we have a page with 4 steps.
+On the new page, we have a page with four steps.

-On step 2, no change to do, so click on "Save and Continue."
+In step two, no change to do, so click on "Save and Continue.".

-On the next page, select "Web Application" as the value of the input labeled "Application type,"
+On the next page, select "Web Application" as the input value labeled "Application type".